 Use energy-efficient appliances

-Save energy washing and drying clothes
+Save energy washing clothes